dr-leo/pandaSDMX/description.rst

 * `LXML <https://pypi.python.org/pypi/lxml/>`_

-It is recommended to use one of the pre-packaged Python distributions for scientific computing and data analysis rather than having pip install those dependencies.
+It is recommended to use one of the pre-packaged Python distributions for scientific computing and data analysis rather than having pip install the dependencies.
 Scientific Python distributions include, among many other useful things, the interactive Python shell `IPython <http://ipython.org/>`_ which is a must-have when working with data.
 The author uses